troilus/uv-k1-k5v3-firmware-custom-f4/README.md

     * change font and bitmaps,
     * move USB icon to left of battery information,
     * add RX and TX timers,
-* improve lists and scan lists options:
+* improve channel scanning:
-    * add new list 3,
-    * add new list 0 (channel without list...),
-    * add new scan lists options,
-        * scan list 0 (all channels without list),
-        * scan list 1,
-        * scan list 2,
-        * scan list 3,
+    * support up to 24 scan lists,
+    * each memory channel can be assigned to `OFF`, to one list (`01` to `24`), or to `ALL`,
+    * `ALL` scans every channel except those set to `OFF`,
-        * scan lists [1, 2, 3],
+    * named scan lists are shown in the UI and status bar when available,
-        * scan all (all channels with or without list),
-    * add scan list shortcuts,
+    * if the selected scan list is empty or invalid, the firmware automatically jumps to the next valid one,
-* add resume mode on startup (scan, bandscope and broadcast FM),
+* add resume mode on startup (scan, spectrum analyzer and FM radio),
+* improve VFO persistence and restore behavior:
+    * save the Squelch level adjusted with F + UP or F + DOWN,
+    * restore the full VFO state on long press of EXIT,
 * new actions:
     * RX MODE,
     * MAIN ONLY,